vjeko2404/EchoLog/docs/overview.md

 - Distributed teams operating within firewalled networks
 - Offline-only industrial or embedded system setups

+### Use Cases: Expanded

+EchoLog now serves not just developers and embedded engineers, but:

+- System architects requiring structured documentation and version-safe note trails
+- Security-sensitive operations that reject cloud-first products
+- Offline teams needing a single source of project truth
+- Lab environments where ownership and auditability must be explicit

 ## Architecture Status (as of 22.04.2025)

 - Backend development is complete and rigorously secured.